< Home

 On your legs you will need long underwear and a couple of other warm layers with an insulated and windproof shell over top.
 Socks should have some wool in them.
 Two pairs are great, a thinner sock with a thicker one on top.

 Winter snow boots with a heavy felt inner liner are a must preferably rated to at least -60 (it's just a rating and means that the boot is warmer than a -20 or -40 boot.
 We don't plan to drag you out in -60 temperatures!)
 Sorrel and Baffin boots are good.
+You might want to consider purchasing toe warmers to put inside your heavy snow boots.
+These little disposable packets of chemical granules are effective and inexpensive and will make your dog sledding experience much more pleasant especially if outside temperatures are below -26.

 Additional Tips